Skip to main content

 carnival-vista-amber-cove

 While you're never guaranteed an upgrade on a cruise ship, booking during shoulder season (or the low season) might increase your chances.
-During the shoulder season, some staterooms might not sell out since there's less of a demand.
+During the shoulder season, some staterooms might not sell out since there's less demand.
 Even so, you might be able to justify splurging on a suite since prices tend to be lower.

 When is the off-season?
 For Caribbean cruises, it's usually in the fall, winter, and early spring.
 Once spring break creeps up, prices tend to begin to increase.
 This doesn't mean you won't find a deal during May, though!